 The graduate nursing capstone is a culminating experience designed to provide learners with an opportunity to apply knowledge and skills acquired throughout the program of study focusing on the competencies of the graduate level nurse.
-This 6-credit course consists of several integrated components: project expertise, discussion, reflective journal, scholarly paper, a 247.5 practice experience hours, and project presentation.
+This 6-credit course consists of several integrated components: discussion, reflective journal, scholarly paper, 135 practice experience hours, and project presentation.
 Assessment of the learner's attainment of program competencies is built into these components.
+No additional hours will be awarded beyond the 135 hours.